jackel-y/forecast-demand-curve/README.md

 ## Key Features

 * **Data Preprocessing and Feature Engineering:**
-    * Creation of essential time-based features (e.g., day of week, day of year, month, year, quarter, etc.) from `departure_Date`.
+    * Creation of essential time-based features (e.g., day of week, day of year, month, year, quarter, etc.) from `Date`.
     * One-hot encoding for `Origin_Destination` pairs to capture route-specific demand patterns.
     * Generation of crucial **lagged `corrected_seats_sold` features** (e.g., 1, 2, and 7 days prior) to incorporate historical sales momentum into predictions.
 * **Sequential Forecasting Logic:** Implements a specialized prediction loop that iterates backward from the furthest point in the booking window (341 days out) down to the departure day.
 This allows the model to leverage previously observed actual sales or prior day's predictions as input for future predictions, simulating a real-world forecasting scenario.